 When you’re thinking of buying a car, nothing may be more reliable than a compact.
 They are affordable, great on gas, stylish, and depending on the make and model, could be tried-and-true in performance.
 Popular models include the Honda Civic, Toyota Corolla, and Hyundai Elantra.
 This class of cars, one step above subcompact vehicles and one step below mid-size cars, seats up to four passengers comfortably, though for car buyers on the market, that may not be enough.
 In terms of choices, light trucks like sports utility vehicles (SUVs), crossovers, pickups, and minivans now account for over 75 percent of new vehicle sales, a trend that began almost 20 years ago.
 But on a road with increasing numbers of larger vehicles, is it safe to drive a compact car?

-The advantages of a smaller vehicle
+The advantages of a compact car

 Lower cost.
 One of the most appealing factors of a small car is its price.
 If you can’t afford what you really want in a first car, if you are a struggling college student, a conscientious buyer or just looking for an additional, low-cost family vehicle, the affordability of a compact car has always been a great selling point.